bbenchoff/bbenchoff.github.io/pages/Milipixel.md

 This client represents a fascinating intersection of vintage and modern technology.
 While developing for Classic Mac OS presents unique challenges, especially in networking and memory management, it's been rewarding to create software that gives these vintage systems new life in the modern internet landscape.

-Particular attention was paid to supporting the QuickTake camera's direct connection capabilities, allowing direct import from camera to application on suitably equipped Macs.
+Future work will go into supporting the QuickTake camera's direct connection capabilities, allowing direct import from camera to application to the Internet.
+Additionally, I may also add in support for MacTCP, obliviating the requirement for OpenTransport.
+I'm not especially confident a transition to MacTCP can be done, but I will investigate the possibility further.

-Future versions will include more social features and potentially support for more obscure vintage camera formats beyond JPEG.

 ## About the Developer